stefanprodan/openfaas-flux/openfaas-operator.md

 ### Setup a Kubernetes cluster with eksctl

-In order to create an EKS cluster you can use [eksctl](https://eksctl.io).
-Eksctl is an open source command-line made by Weaveworks in collaboration with Amazon, it's written in Go and based on EKS CloudFormation templates.
+In order to create an EKS cluster you can use [eksctl](https://eksctl.io). eksctl is an open source command-line made by Weaveworks in collaboration with Amazon, it's written in Go and based on EKS CloudFormation templates.

 On MacOS you can install eksctl with Homebrew: